On the Might of Princes: Post On the Might of Princes projects

 Jason Rosenthal went on to sing and play guitar in The Brass from 2007 to 2010.
 Vehicles, a project consisting of Rosenthal, Ellis, Rich Buckley (ex-Shapes) and Rob "Wiz" Wisely (ex-Blakfish) was roughly recorded but shelved.
 Following Rosenthal's death in August 2013, Tom Tierney (Tidal Arms, Julie Christmas) collaborated with the remaining members to complete the material.
-As of 2015 it remains unreleased.
+As of 2015 it remained unreleased.
 Rosenthal was also involved in a band called Oscenita with his girlfriend, Emily Ruf and collaborated with The Saddest Landscape on a few tracks, some released and some unreleased.

 Chris Enriquez is the drummer for Spotlights (Ipecac Recordings) and Julie Christmas.
 He is also the lead singer/guitarist for Light Tower (Iodine Recordings), bassist for Judas Knife (Iodine Recordings) and guitarist for Total Meltdown.
 Enriquez previously played drums in Primitive Weapons (Party Smasher Inc.), Gracer (Revelation Records), Villa Vina and HAAN (Aqualamb Records.)
 Additionally, Enriquez performed as the live drummer for Criteria (Saddle Creek Records), Shai Hulud, Supertouch (Revelation Records), Beyond and many more.

 Tommy Orza has a solo project called King Weapon.
 He also played in Aux Era, Mont Gomery, Villa Vina, Limbs and Judas Knife.

-Lou Fontana had a solo project entitled God’s Gift to Women and played guitar in Small Arms Dealer (Deep Elm Records), Fellow Project and Go White Bronco (86'd Records.)
+Lou Fontana had a solo project entitled God’s Gift to Women and played guitar in Small Arms Dealer (Deep Elm Records), Fellow Project and Go White Bronco (86'd Records).
 Fontana briefly played bass in With Every Idle Hour.